Bringing PHP and IoT together

 fwrite($resource, 'ON');

-The first thing we do is use the fopen function in a old known entry in linux, the ttyUSB0 under /dev directory.
-It means that a USB device is connected in one port in your computer/laptop.
-If you have more than one USB device connected the number 0 at the end will increase to USB1, USB2 and so on.
-If no one USB were connected PHP will through an error like the following (so make sure your USB is connected both on Arduino and on your computer)
+The first thing we do is use the fopen function on an old known entry in Linux, the ttyUSB0 under the /dev directory.
+It means that a USB device is connected to one port on your computer or laptop.
+If you have more than one USB device connected, the number 0 at the end will increase to USB1, USB2, and so on.
+If no USB device is connected, PHP will throw an error like the following (so make sure your USB is connected to both the Arduino and your computer):

 <?php